HertzHan/PIMACC-simulator/README.md

 # PIMACC

-PIMACC is an end-to-end computing-in-memory (CIM) accuracy simulator, which evaluates the output accuracy of a neural network running on a CIM accelerator under the impact of non-ideal factors.
+PIMACC is an end-to-end accuracy simulator of computing-in-memory (CIM) architectures, which evaluates the output accuracy of a neural network running on a CIM accelerator under the impact of non-ideal factors.
 PIMACC works with task/data mappings and instructions given by a CIM compiler.
 PIMACC is devoted to simulator non-ideal effects in CIM inference, such as quantization error, error of device resistance, IR-drop effects, etc. Error injections are flexible and can be configured in a hardware configuration file.

 PIMACC is based on PIMCOMP-NN, a CIM compiler, whose link is given hear: https://github.com/sunxt99/PIMCOMP-NN.
 The code of PIMCOMP-NN is included in this package.
 To run PIMACC, you need to first compile your target NN network with PIMCOMP-NN, including front end and back end.
-Please refer to the user guide of PIMCOMP-NN to see how to compile and use PIMCOMP-NN.
+Please refer to the user guide of PIMCOMP-NN to see how to use PIMCOMP-NN.
 To make sure you can run PIMACC after compilation, use `–v=YES` in backend compilation of PIMCOMP-NN.

 # Usage